Donearm/Scientia/content/various/Advertising_and_Marketing.md

 * **Variable Bidding** = automatically increase or decrease bids on certain audiences
 * **Keyword Expansion** = target generic keywords and only show ads to certain audiences
 * **Creative Customization** = target specific audiences with bespoke text ads

+## Create a Marketing Plan

+* Start with an empty presentation
+* Fill only headings at the beginning
+* As you collect data, fill the presentation

+### 1. Collect Data

+Most important data to gather:

+* Market size
+* Market fluctuation
+* Economic and regulatory influences
+* Market shares of your client and main competitors'
+* Market share changes and why
+* Data about competitors, especially:
+	* Products
+	* Services
+	* Price points
+	* Promotions on web and social media
+	* Value propositions
+	* Customer loyalty

+### 2. Select the mission statement

+Define company's business and relative objectives.
+Establish a vision statement (the desired future position of the company).
+Both the mission and vision statements may already exist.
+If so, ask about them and review them.

+### 3. Write a market analysis

+Points to consider:

+* Total Addressable Market (TAM).
+Meaning the total sales of all companies in the industry + potential new customers.

+Total Industry Sales / TAM = Market Penetration OR % of total market reached

+Company Total Industry Sales / Total Market Sales = Revenue Market Share

+Write a SWOT analysis:

+* Strenghts of the client
+* Weaknesses of the client
+* Opportunities of the client (like favorable situations)
+* Threats for the client (unfavorable situations)

+### 4. Describe a current customer's persona

+### 5. Write a customer buying process map

+* Describe how a customer gets awareness of the products/services
+* How customers search and evaluate alternatives
+* Purchase and post purchase behaviour
+* Write what benefits a typical customers may be looking for

+### 6. Write a product/service analysis

+* For each product or service write the features and relative benefits
+* Compare with client's competitors and identify what matches, the gaps and the opportunities

+### 7. Collect all the data thus gathered in an overall strategy